-Here is a brief summary of what I learned, with a bibliography of my sources.
+Here is a brief summary of what I learned.

 Brainwaves are the rhythm of the brain.
 They are electrical signals or patterns generated by brain cells (neurons) and other brain structures.
 When a large number of neurons beat together in synchrony, they create a strong rhythm - pattern - signal - wave.